-Can Dogs Eat Yogurt?
+Can My Dog Eat Yogurt?

-What is the best kind of yogurt for dogs?
+What is the Best Kind of Yogurt for Dogs?

-The amount of yogurt you can feed your dog isn’t the same for every kind of yogurt.
-Be sure to check the label and pay attention to the calorie and fat content so you can measure out the right serving size.
+The amount of yogurt you can feed your dog will vary based on the type of yogurt.
+Check the label and pay attention to the calorie and fat content so you can measure the right serving size.

-- naturally flavored
+- Naturally flavored

-Are the probiotics in yogurt good for dogs?
+Are the Probiotics in Yogurt Good for Dogs?

-Absolutely.
-Probiotics are good for you and for your dog.
-But if you’re following the 10 percent treat rule, this amount of yogurt for your dog won’t be enough to get many probiotic benefits from its active cultures.
+Probiotics are good for you and your dog.
+If you’re following the 10 percent rule, though, this amount of yogurt won’t be enough to get many probiotic benefits from its active cultures.

 Instead of feeding your dog more yogurt, talk with your veterinarian.
 They can recommend a specially formulated probiotic supplement or dog food that will better support their needs.